HevaWu/HevaWu.github.io/_posts/2020-10-12-Objective-C-An-App-Is-Built-from-a-Network-of-Objects.md

 // custom accessor method
 //
 // If you need to write a custom accessor method for a property that does use an instance variable, you must access that instance variable directly from within the method
+// lazy accessor, delay initialization of a property until its first requested
 - (XYZObject *)someImportantObject {
     if (!_someImportantObject) {
         _someImportantObject = [[XYZObject alloc] init];
     }

     return _someImportantObject;
 }
 ```